azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 #### How do I remediate failing control Azure_AppService_DP_Use_Secure_TLS_Version?

 Using latest TLS version significantly reduces risks from security design issues and security bugs that may be present in older versions.
-If you are noticing this control failing for your app service, use the following command to set minimum TLS version to a secure version as specified in the detailed logs file.
-The detailed logs are generated under a subscription-specific sub-folder in the folder *%LOCALAPPDATA%\Microsoft\AzSKLogs\Sub_[yourSubscriptionName]\[XXXXXXXX_XXXXXX_GRS]\[ResourceGroupName]\AppService.LOG*.
+If you are noticing this control failing for your app service, use the following command to set minimum TLS version to 1.2.

 Make sure you test the implications before changing the configuration.

 ```

-Set-AzContext '<SubscriptionId>'

-# Enter the TLS version as given in the detailed log file
+# Enter SubscriptionId, ResourceGroupName, AppServiceName
+$SubscriptionId = ''
+$ResourceGroupName = ''
-$minTlsVersion = '<minTlsVersion>'
+$AppServiceName = ''

+Set-AzContext $SubscriptionId

 # Update TLS version
-Get-AzResource -ResourceType Microsoft.Web/sites -ResourceGroupName <ResourceGroupName> -Name <Name>  | ForEach-Object {
+Get-AzResource -ResourceType Microsoft.Web/sites -ResourceGroupName $ResourceGroupName -Name $AppServiceName  | ForEach-Object {

     $params = @{
         ApiVersion        = '2018-02-01'
         ResourceName      = '{0}/web' -f $_.Name
         ResourceGroupName = $_.ResourceGroupName
-        PropertyObject    = @{ minTlsVersion = $($minTlsVersion) }
+        PropertyObject    = @{ minTlsVersion = 1.2 }
         ResourceType      = 'Microsoft.Web/sites/config'
     }